-Article III, Section 1 of the College of Saint Benedict Bylaws states:

-The appointed members of the Board of Trustees of the Corporation shall normally consist of not fewer than thirty (30), nor more than forty (40) persons, some of whom shall be members of the Sisters of the Order of Saint Benedict, St. Joseph, Minnesota.
-The ex-officio members of the Board of Trustees shall be (a) the President of the Sisters of the Order of Saint Benedict, with voting privileges except on those matters addressed by the reserved powers, (b) the President of the College of Saint Benedict, with voting privileges except as provided in Article VII, Section 2, and (c) those persons from time to time occupying the position of or corresponding to the position of chair of the Faculty Assembly with voting privileges except as provided in Article IV, Section 2(e), the student Trustee of the Saint Benedict Senate with voting privileges except as provided in Article IV, Section 2(e), the student Trustee of the Saint Benedict Senate with voting privileges except as provided in Article IV, Section 2(l), and the President of the Alumnae Council with voting privileges, shall serve as Trustees, during their respective terms.
+Article III, Section 1 of the College of Saint Benedict Bylaws states: The appointed members of the Board of Trustees of the Corporation shall normally consist of not fewer than thirty (30), nor more than forty (40) persons, some of whom shall be members of the Sisters of the Order of Saint Benedict, St. Joseph, Minnesota.
+The ex-officio members of the Board of Trustees shall be (a) the President of the Sisters of the Order of Saint Benedict, with voting privileges except on those matters addressed by the reserved powers, (b) the President of the College of Saint Benedict, with voting privileges except as provided in Article VII, Section 2, and (c) those persons from time to time occupying the position of or corresponding to the position of chair of the Faculty Assembly with voting privileges except as provided in Article IV, Section 2(e), the student Trustee of the Saint Benedict Senate with voting privileges except as provided in Article IV, Section 2(I), and the President of the Alumnae Council with voting privileges, shall serve as Trustees, during their respective terms.
 Members of the Sisters of the Order of Saint Benedict, other than the ex-officio Trustees, shall not serve on the Board of Trustees while employed by the College of Saint Benedict.